 The pension benefit obligation, which is the actuarial present value of credited projected benefits, is a standardized disclosure measure of the present value of pension benefits, adjusted for the affects of projected salary increases and any step-rate benefits, estimated to be payable in the future as a result of employment service to date.
 The measure is intended to assist users to evaluate the Fund's funding status on a going-concern basis, and evaluate progress made in accumulating adequate assets to pay benefits when due.

 (7) Employees Retirement Plan, Continued

-Based on the actuarial valuation of the Fund as of October 1, 2011 issued in October 2012, the actuarial valuation determined the unfunded pension benefit obligation as follows:
+The Fund's October 1, 2013 actuarial valuation determined the unfunded pension benefit obligation as follows: